hungdangit95/dp-900/README.md

 that visualization was created.

 + Let’s understand the different types of data analytics to find how Diagnostic analytics is the correct option here.
     - Descriptive Analytics explains what happened in the past.
 It provides context to the businesses and helps to understand how it is performing.
 It can be     represented as data visualizations such as charts, graphs, dashboards, and reports.
    - Diagnostic Analytics explains why something has happened in the past.
 It takes the descriptive data to the next level and provides a deeper analysis of why something happened.
 It is also known as root cause analysis and includes data discovery, data mining, drill down, and drill through.
    - Predictive Analytics predicts what’s most likely to happen in the future.
 It takes historical data and uses a machine learning model to predict what will happen next.
    - Prescriptive Analytics explains the actions to take to affect the upcoming results.
 It takes predictive data to the next level and suggests actions to be performed along with the outline of potential implications

-+ The Azure production network is segregated into three primary VLANs in a logical
++ The Azure production network is segregated into three primary VLANs in a logical manner:
-manner:
    The FC VLAN: It contains supporting systems and trusted Fabric Controllers The Main VLAN: It interconnects the untrusted customer nodes The Device VLAN: It contains a trusted network and all other infrastructure devices
++ Azure Synapse Analytics is an analytics engine that allows you to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.
+It combines enterprise data warehousing and big data analytics
++ A data analyst uses various techniques and tools for collating data from different sources to visualize the data in an understandable and relevant format.
+Data analysts use the visualization tools for the transformation of data into graphical formats that can help in finding useful patterns in the data
++ The Data Definition Language is the ideal choice for creating database schema alongside defining certain constraints.
+On the other hand, the Data Manipulation
+Language or DML helps update the rows in a table, known as a tuple.